 A temporary stoma may be used to relieve symptoms if:

-- the cancer is causing you to have leakage of your bowel motions (incontinence)
+- the cancer is causing you to have problems controlling your bowel (incontinence)

-- there is an opening between the bowel and skin (called a fistula) or a fistula between the bowel and bladder or the vagina
+- there is an opening between the bowel and skin (a fistula)

 - there is a risk of a fistula forming